 In this context, it’s best to stray away from bringing up hobbies that seem violent, dangerous, or reveal too much personal information (so no gun rights activism, no religious associations, and similar).

-Debunking interests and hobbies on a resume myths
+Debunking myths about interests and hobbies on a resume

 Although we had fun reading them, here are a few widely shared pieces of advice we certainly wouldn’t recommend to you.